Iowa Admin. Code r. 199-19.3

 Continuing efforts should be made to eliminate or minimize the number of restricted locations.
 The utility should assist affected customers in obtaining meter register information.

 (6)Prepayment meters.
-Prepayment meters shall not be geared or set so as to result in the charge of a rate or amount higher than would be paid if a standard type meter were used, except under tariffs approved by the board.
+Prepayment meters shall not be geared or set so as to result in the charge of a rate or amount higher than would be paid if a standard type meter were used, except under tariffs approved by the commission.

-(7)Meter reading and hilling interval.
+(7)Meter reading and billing interval.
 Readings of all meters used for determining charges and billings to customers shall be scheduled at least monthly and for the beginning and termination of service.
 Bills to larger customers may, for good cause, be provided weekly or daily for a period not to exceed one month.
-Intervals other than monthly shall not be applied to smaller customers, or to larger customers after the initial month provided above, without a waiver from the board.
+Intervals other than monthly shall not be applied to smaller customers, or to larger customers after the initial month provided above, without a waiver from the commission.
 A waiver request must include the information required by 199-1.3 (17A,474,476).
-If the board denies a waiver, or if a waiver is not sought with respect to a large volume customer after the initial month, that customer's bill shall be provided monthly for the next 12 months, unless prior approval is received from the board for a shorter interval.
+If the commission denies a waiver, or if a waiver is not sought with respect to a large volume customer after the initial month, that customer's bill shall be provided monthly for the next 12 months, unless prior approval is received from the commission for a shorter interval.
 The group of larger customers to which shorter billing intervals may be applied shall be specified in the utility's tariff sheets, but shall not include residential customers.

 An effort shall be made to obtain readings of the meters on corresponding days of each meter reading period.
 The utility rules may permit the customer to supply the meter readings by telephone, by electronic means, or on a form supplied by the utility.
 The utility may arrange for customer meter reading forms to be delivered to the utility by United States mail, electronically, or by hand delivery.
 The utility may arrange for the meter to be read by electronic means.
-Unless the utility has a plan to test check meter readings, a utility representative shall physically read the meter at least once each 12 months and when the utility is notified there is a change of customer
+Unless the utility has a plan to test check meter readings, a utility representative shall physically read the meter at least once each 12 months and when the utility is notified there is a change of customer.

 (8)Readings and estimates.
 When a customer is connected or disconnected or the meter reading date causes a given billing period to deviate by more than 10 percent (counting only business days) from the normal meter reading period, such bill shall be prorated on a daily basis.

 When access to meters cannot be gained, the utility may leave with the customer a meter reading form.
 The customer may provide the meter reading by telephone, electronic mail (if it is allowed by the utility), or by mail.
 If the meter reading information is not returned in time for the billing operation, an estimated bill may be provided.
-If an actual meter reading cannot be obtained, the utility may provide an estimated bill without reading the meter or supplying a meter reading form to the customer Only in unusual cases or when approval is obtained from the customer shall more than three consecutive estimated bills be provided.
+If an actual meter reading cannot be obtained, the utility may provide an estimated bill without reading the meter or supplying a meter reading form to the customer.
+Only in unusual cases or when approval is obtained from the customer shall more than three consecutive estimated bills be provided.

 The utility shall incorporate normalized weather data in its calculation of an estimated bill.

 (9)Temporary service.
-RescindedlAB 11/8/17, effective 12/13/17.
+Rescinded IAB 11/8/17, effective 12/13/17.

 (10)Plant additions, distribution main extensions, and service lines.

-a.
-Definitions.
+a.Definitions.
 The following definitions shall apply to the terms as used in this subrule.

-"Advance for construction, " as used in this subrule, means cash payments or equivalent surety made to the utility by an applicant for an extensive plant addition or a distribution main extension, portions of which may be refunded depending on any subsequent service line attached to the extensive plant addition or distribution main extension.
+"Advance for construction," as used in this subrule, means cash payments or equivalent surety made to the utility by an applicant for an extensive plant addition or a distribution main extension, portions of which may be refunded depending on any subsequent service line attached to the extensive plant addition or distribution main extension.
 Cash payments or equivalent surety shall include a grossed-up amount for the income tax effect of such revenue.
 The amount of tax shall be reduced by the present value of the tax benefits to be obtained by depreciating the property in determining the tax liability.

-"Agreed-upon attachment period, " as used in this subrule, means aperiod of not less than 30 days nor more than one year mutually agreed upon by the utility and the applicant within which the customer will attach.
+"Agreed-upon attachment period," as used in this subrule, means a period of not less than 30 days nor more than one year mutually agreed upon by the utility and the applicant within which the customer will attach.
 If no time period is mutually agreed upon, the agreed-upon attachment period shall be deemed to be 30 days.

-"Contribution in aid of construction, " as used in this subrule, means a nonrefundable cash payment grossed-up for the income tax effect of such revenue covering the costs of a service line that are in excess of costs paid by the utility.
+"Contribution in aid of construction," as used in this subrule, means a nonrefundable cash payment grossed-up for the income tax effect of such revenue covering the costs of a service line that are in excess of costs paid by the utility.
 The amount of tax shall be reduced by the present value of the tax benefits to be obtained by depreciating the property in determining the tax liability.

 "Distribution main extension," as used in this subrule, means a segment of pipeline installed to convey gas to individual service lines or other distribution mains.

-"Estimated annual revenues, " as used in this subrule, shall be calculated based upon the following factors, including, but not limited to: The size of the facility to be used by the customer, the size and type of equipment to be used by the customer, the average annual amount of service required by the equipment, and the average number of hours per day and days per year the equipment will be in use.
+"Estimated annual revenues," as used in this subrule, shall be calculated based upon the following factors, including, but not limited to: The size of the facility to be used by the customer, the size and type of equipment to be used by the customer, the average annual amount of service required by the equipment, and the average number of hours per day and days per year the equipment will be in use.

-"Estimated base revenues, " as used in this subrule, shall be calculated by subtracting the cost of purchased gas and energy efficiency charges from estimated annual revenues.
+"Estimated base revenues," as used in this subrule, shall be calculated by subtracting the cost of purchased gas and energy efficiency charges from estimated annual revenues.

-"Estimated construction costs, " as used in this subrule, shall be calculated using average current costs in accordance with good engineering practices and upon the following factors: amount of service required or desired by the customer requesting the distribution main extension or service line; size, location, and characteristics of the distribution main extension or service line, including appurtenances; and whether the ground is frozen or whether other adverse conditions exist.
+"Estimated construction costs," as used in this subrule, shall be calculated using average current costs in accordance with good engineering practices and upon the following factors: amount of service required or desired by the customer requesting the distribution main extension or service line; size, location, and characteristics of the distribution main extension or service line, including appurtenances; and whether the ground is frozen or whether other adverse conditions exist.
 In no event shall estimated construction costs include costs associated with facilities built for the convenience of the utility.
 The customer shall be charged actual permit fees in addition to estimated construction costs.
 Permit fees are to be paid regardless of whether the customer is required to pay an advance for construction or a nonrefundable contribution in aid of construction, and the cost of any permit fee is not refundable.

-"Plant addition, " as used in this subrule, means any additional plant, other than a distribution main or service line, required to be constructed to provide service to a customer
+"Plant addition," as used in this subrule, means any additional plant, other than a distribution main or service line, required to be constructed to provide service to a customer.

-"Service line, " as used in this subrule, means the piping that extends from the distribution main to the meter set riser.
+"Service line," as used in this subrule, means the piping that extends from the distribution main to the meter set riser.

-"Similarly situated customer, " as used in this subrule, means a customer whose annual consumption or service requirements, as defined by estimated annual revenue, are approximately the same as the annual consumption or service requirements of other customers.
+"Similarly situated customer," as used in this subrule, means a customer whose annual consumption or service requirements, as defined by estimated annual revenue, are approximately the same as the annual consumption or service requirements of other customers.

-"Utility, " as used in this subrule, means a rate-regulated utility.
+"Utility," as used in this subrule, means a rate-regulated utility.

 b.Plant additions.
 The utility shall provide all gas plant at its cost and expense without requiring an advance for construction from customers or developers except in those unusual circumstances where extensive plant additions are required before the customer can be served.
-A written contract between the utility and the customer which requires an advance for construction by the customer to make plant additions shall be available for board inspection.
+A written contract between the utility and the customer which requires an advance for construction by the customer to make plant additions shall be available for commission inspection.

 c.Distribution main extensions.
 Where the customer will attach to the distribution main extension within the agreed-upon attachment period after completion of the distribution main extension, the following shall apply: